Reduplication: Nouns

 21. 風邪かぜ節々ふしぶしいたむのはなぜでしょうか。

-Why do all one’s jointsache with a cold?
+Why do all your joints hurt when you have a cold?

 Some prefer nettles/every man has his taste.